Accenture/sfmc-devtools/README.md

-<a id="markdown-mcdev" name="mcdev"></a>
+<a id="markdown-accenture-sfmc-devtools" name="accenture-sfmc-devtools"></a>

-# mcdev
+# Accenture SFMC DevTools

-Accenture SFMC DevTools is a rapid deployment/rollout, backup and development tool for Salesforce Marketing Cloud.
+Accenture Salesforce Marketing Cloud DevTools (mcdev) is a rapid deployment/rollout, backup and development tool for Salesforce Marketing Cloud.
 It allows you to retrieve and deploy configuration and code across Business Units and instances.

 <!-- TOC -->